MogulMVC/MogulCSS/README.md

 Demo
 ----

-Visit MogulMVC to see a partical list of MogulCSS's UI elements.
+Visit MogulMVC to see a list of MogulCSS's styles.

 [Demo](http://mogulmvc.com/css/)